 There is a way you can meet in the middle and that is to do half of the potting soil and the traditional soil.
 You can get some of each and mix them and then fill your planter boxes that way.
 And that is a good happy medium.

 Some of my planter boxes I’ve had for a few years now and the soil has settled.
 We just use some of our traditional soil out of our main gardens.
 We just fill the tractor up and then dump it in.
 Over time that soil will settle and we need to fill it back up again.
 You can just take some potting soil and fill it the rest of the way to the top.
 We feel like that’s the easiest way to go for us.

 Choosing Terrain for Your Beds

 You want to keep the beds as flat as possible.
 You know, some of you live on very hilly ground, the terrain might be hilly where it causes you to garden on a slope.
-The best thing that I can tell you is to maybe make your raised bed bottom a slope as well to where the top of it is flat.
-This might cut into your growing area, you’re growing depth, but you want to try to keep your planter boxes flat as possible to keep your plants or whatever you’re growing from leaning or the water draining out of it every time you water it.
+The best thing that I can tell you is to maybe make your raised bed bottom a slope to where the top of it is flat.
+This might cut into your growing area.
+But you want to try to keep your planter boxes flat as possible.
+This will help keep your plants from leaning or the water draining out of it every time you water it.

 Preparing for Planting

 You definitely want to have nice fluffy soil in your planter boxes.
 So using that mix of the potting soil and the traditional soil will help you to do that.

 Now what to grow in that raised bed.
 The truth is, you really can grow anything you want in there.
 I have grown a lot of root crops in raised beds because I believe that root crops grow better in the fluffiest of fluffy soil.
 These include: